beanbeanjuice/cafeBot/README.md

 <!-- DATA THIS BOT STORES -->
 # Privacy Policy

 Here is ALL of the data that this bot could *possibly* store on you.
 This, of course, is subject to change.
 None of these can be accessed by other servers (that you are not a part of) by the bot.
+The full policy can be viewed [here](https://www.beanbeanjuice.com/cafeBot/privacy_policy.html).

 - *__Discord Data__*
   - Your Discord ID.`*`